DoS vs DDoS Attack? What Are the Differences and Similarities?

 In this kind of attack, the attacker floods it with requests coming from a spoofed IP address to slow or stop the service.
 It could take, for example, millions of requests per second or several thousand requests to a resource-intensive service, which consumes services until they are in a position to handle the requests.

 The prevention of application layer DoS attacks can prove challenging.
-The most effective way to combat these attacks is outsourcing patterns detection and IP filters to a third party (discussed in a future article) or investing in a DDoS-protected VPS hosting.
+The most effective way to combat these attacks is outsourcing pattern detection and IP filters to a third party (discussed in a future article) or investing in a DDoS-protected VPS hosting.

 2. Distributed Denial of Service Attacks (DDoS)

 DDoS attacks are known to be difficult to stop.
-However, a DDoS Protected VPS Hosting is your only chance to fight against these types of requests.
+However, a DDoS-protected VPS Hosting is your only chance to fight against these types of requests.

 3. Unintended Denial of Service Attacks